vmware/pyvmomi/docs/vim/fault/NumVirtualCoresPerSocketNotSupported.rst

         `vim.fault.VirtualHardwareCompatibilityIssue`_

-  The host's software does not support enough cores per socket to accomodate the virtual machine.
+  The host's software does not support enough cores per socket to accommodate the virtual machine.
 This is always an error.

 Attributes:

     maxSupportedCoresPerSocketDest (`int`_)

     numCoresPerSocketVm (`int`_)